Religion in the United Kingdom: 17th–19th centuries: Modernity

+20th–21st centuries: Secularisation and multiculturalism

 The substantial immigration to the United Kingdom after World War II has contributed to the growth of foreign faiths, especially of Islam, Hinduism and Sikhism.
 Buddhism in the United Kingdom experienced growth partly due to immigration and partly due to conversion (especially when including Secular Buddhism).

 As elsewhere in the Western world, religious demographics have become part of the discourse on multiculturalism, with Britain variously described as a post-Christian society, as "multi-faith", or as secularised.
 Scholars have suggested multiple possible reasons for the decline, but have not agreed on their relative importance.
 Martin Wellings lays out the "classical model" of secularisation, while noting that it has been challenged by some scholars.

-The familiar starting-point, a classical model of secularisation, argues that religious faith becomes less plausible and religious practice more difficult in advanced industrial and urbanized societies.
+The familiar starting-point, a classical model of secularisation, argues that religious faith becomes less plausible and religious practice more difficult in advanced industrial and urbanised societies.
 The breakdown or disruption of traditional communities and norms of behaviour; the spread of a scientific world-view diminishing the scope of the supernatural and the role of God; increasing material affluence promoting self-reliance and this-worldly optimism; and greater awareness and toleration of different creeds and ideas, encouraging religious pluralism and eviscerating commitment to a particular faith, all form components of the case for secularisation.
-Applied to the British churches in general by Steve Bruce and to Methodism in particular by Robert Currie, this model traces decline back to the Victorian era and charts in the twentieth century a steady ebbing of the sea of faith.
+Applied to the British churches in general by Steve Bruce and to Methodism in particular by Robert Currie, this model traces decline back to the Victorian era and charts in the twentieth century "a steady ebbing of the sea of faith".

+Since 2018 the United Kingdom has been classified by some as a secularised, post-Christian society that is predominantly irreligious.
+Surveys since 2018 have indicated that a large majority of Britons do not believe in God, an afterlife, or regularly attend religious services.
+Since 2019 most surveys have also pointed to agnosticism, nontheism, or atheistic beliefs being shared by a majority of Britons.
+A 2020 YouGov poll found that 27% of Britions believed in a "a god" and 16% believed in another form of higher power.